Nonadaptive Noise-Resilient Group Testing with Order-Optimal Tests and Fast-and-Reliable Decoding: Gacha and Noisy Test Results

 Note that $w + w'$ (bitwise-xor) is also a codeword.
 Therefore, except for a probability of $3 \cdot 2^{-\delta\ell}$, $w$, $w'$ and $w + w'$ all have Hamming weights within the range $(1/2 \pm \varepsilon) \ell$.
 This finishes the proof. \end{proof}

 Lemmas \ref{lem:weight} and \ref{lem:distance} imply that we can tell apart the all-zero codeword, a random codeword, and the bitwise-or of two random codewords.

-\begin{proposition}[positive exponent] Assume the same notation as in Lemma~\ref{lem:weight}.
+\begin{proposition} [Positive exponent] Assume the same notation as in Lemma~\ref{lem:weight}.
 Suppose that Gill, adversarially, chooses one of the options and sends it to Alex via the BSC $Z$: (a) the all-zero codeword, (b) a random (non-adversarial) codeword, or (c) the bitwise-or of two random (non-adversarial) codewords.
-Alex can tell the difference with error probability $2^{-\gamma \ell}$ for some small $\gamma > 0$. \end{proposition}
+Alex can tell the difference with misclassification probability $2^{-\gamma \ell}$ for some small $\gamma > 0$. \end{proposition}

-\begin{proof} Denote crossover probability of $Z$ by $p$.
+\begin{proof} Denote the crossover probability of $Z$ by $p$.
 Alex knows that, if Gill keeps transmitting zeros, he will see a stream of bits whose mean is $p$.
 If Gill keeps transmitting uniformly random bits, Alex will see a stream whose mean is $1/2$.
 Similarly, if Gill's stream has mean $3/4$, Alex will see mean $3/4 - p/2$.
-Therefore, Alex can use midpoints $\tau \coloneqq (p + 1/2)/2$ and $\theta \coloneqq (1/2 + 3/4 - p/2)/2$ as thresholds to classify incoming streams by sample mean.
-It remains to compute the probability that Alex makes mistakes given this choice of $\tau$ and $\theta$.
+Therefore, Alex can use midpoints $\theta_1 \coloneqq (p + 1/2)/2$ and $\theta_2 \coloneqq (1/2 + 3/4 - p/2)/2$ as thresholds to classify incoming streams by sample mean.
+It remains to compute the probability that Alex makes mistakes given this choice of $\theta_1$ and $\theta_2$.

 Suppose that Gill chose (b) and Alex thinks she chose (a).
-That is, Alex sees $< \tau\ell$ ones.
-Then either of the following must go wrong. \begin{itemize} \item The codeword Gill sent has exceptionally few ones: fewer than $3\ell/8$. \item The codeword has many ones (more than $3\ell/8$), but the outputs of $Z$ have too few (fewer than $\tau\ell$). \end{itemize}
+That is, Alex sees $< \theta_1\ell$ ones.
+Then either of the following must go wrong. \begin{itemize} \itemsep=0ex \item The codeword Gill sent has exceptionally few ones: fewer than $3\ell/8$. \item The codeword has many ones (more than $3\ell/8$), but the outputs of $Z$ have too few (fewer than $\theta_1\ell$). \end{itemize}

 As Lemma~\ref{lem:weight} has shown, a randomly chosen codeword has $< 3\ell/8$ ones with probability $2^{-\delta \ell}$ for some $\delta > 0$ that is chosen according to $\varepsilon \coloneqq 1/8$.
 That is to say, the first item is exponentially unlikely to go wrong.
 At the meantime, the second item is also exponentially unlikely to go wrong by Hoeffding's inequality.
-Therefore, we can choose a positive $\gamma$ to upper bound the sum of the probabilities that the things can go wrong.
+Therefore, we can choose a positive $\gamma$ to upper bound the sum of the probabilities that things can go wrong.

 The preceding argument focuses on how Alex can distinguish (a) and (b).
-With a similar argument we can show that Alex can distinguish (b) and (c) with an exponentially small error.
-This finishes the proof of the proposition. \end{proof}
+With a similar argument, Alex can distinguish (b) and (c) with an exponentially small misclassification probability.
+This finishes the proof of Proposition~\ref{pro:exponent}. \end{proof}

 Summary of this subsection: We argue that Barg--Zémor \cite{BaZ02} is a good replacement of the map $\phi$ in Section~\ref{sec:count}.
 We now use it to prove that Gacha can handle test results altered by a BSC.